 At its peak, AlphaBay was 10x larger than Silk Road ever was.
-As a darknet marketplace that was, on a daily basis, facilitating the sale of $700,000 worth of drugs, guns, and other illegal items, it attracted the attention of a certain three-letter government agency, as you can imagine.
+As a darknet marketplace that was facilitating $700,000 worth of drugs, guns, and other illegal items, it attracted the attention of a particular three-letter government agency, as you can imagine.

 Do you want to guess how they got him?

 He left his email address in the "from" field of the welcome email you receive when signing up for AlphaBay.
 Microsoft, who owns Hotmail, happily gave Alex's information to the FBI, and the rest is history.